PowerGridModel/power-grid-model-benchmark/PROJECT_GOVERNANCE.md

 1. Raise subjects/issues that are important for the direction/development of this project

 The community council consists of the following members:
-1. Aditya Hekker
 1. Tony Xiang
 1. Werner van Westering
 1. Jonas van den Bogaard

-Aditya Hekker will chair the TSC.
+Tony Xiang will chair the TSC.

 Any community member or Contributor can ask that something be reviewed by the TSC by contacting the TSC at <dynamic.grid.calculation@alliander.com>.